Fluid-AI/real-time-captured-image-tranfer/README.md

-# Real Time Captured Image Tranfer
+# Real Time Captured Image Transfer

 Note: You will be needing Lombok installed on your IDE to be able to run in it.